Operates a two-stage data treatment process, based on two data treatment functions, and a pass/fail

 A list specifying the treatment to apply to all columns.
 This will be applied to all columns, except any that are specified in the

-to apply no treatment.
+indiv_specsargument.
+Alternatively, set to"none"to apply no treatment.
 See details.- indiv_specs

 A list specifying any individual treatment to apply to specific columns, overriding

-for those columns.
+global_specsfor those columns.
 See details.- combine_treat

 By default, if